Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Accommodation: Stay in budget guesthouses (pousadas) or affordable hotels.
 Consider hostels in Rio for day trips.
 Transportation: Rely heavily on the SuperVia train and inter-municipal buses.
 These are the most affordable options.

-Accommodation: Stay in mid-range hotels offering comfort and amenities.
-Transportation: Use a mix of public transport and occasional ride-sharing or taxis for convenience.
+Accommodation: Stay in mid-range hotels offering ease and services.
+Transportation: Use a mix of public transportation and occasional ride-sharing or taxis for convenience.

 Travel during the low or shoulder season for better rates on flights and accommodation.
 Book accommodation and purchasing flights in advance for the best prices.